RenaSchott/Project2-JSGame/README.md

 - **Images**

   - Eight animal images are randomly displayed in a grid.
-  - The make a nice contrast to the background color.
+  - They make a nice contrast to the background color.
-  - For the game the user needs to remember the place of each specific animal in this grid.
+  - For the game, the user needs to remember the place of each specific animal in this grid.

 ![screenshot of the images](assets/readme-images/images.png)

 - **Flip Cards! - Button**

   - All buttons are styled the same way (Light blue background and a straight forward font) for better visibility.
-  - After looking at the eight displayed images the user needs to push this button for the game to continue.
+  - After looking at the eight displayed images, the user needs to push this button for the game to continue.

 ![screenshot of the "Flip cards! button](assets/readme-images/flip-cards.png)

 - **Timer**

-  - For better visibility is uses the same font as the buttons but the background color is purple and the font color is red.
+  - For better visibility is uses the same font as the buttons, but the background color is purple, and the font color is red.
   - This makes it easy to distinguish it from other features.
   - The timer starts counting as soon as the game starts.
   - It helps the user to see how much time the user needed to remember all cards.